 Although the precise duties will vary depending on the course for which an appointment is made, in general they will include responsibilities in one or more of the following types:

 - Laboratory Assistant – assisting in the supervision of electric power, electronics and/or computer laboratory experiments, marking of the laboratory reports.

-- Marking – marking of assignments.
+- Marking – marking of assignments and exams.

-For information on how to apply, please see below.
 Teaching Assistant applicants will be evaluated based on the following criteria: